 The big sacrifice you make with the Samsung 3 when compared to the pricier models is its interface.
 Where the top-shelf options sport touchscreens and styluses that make them feel like hybrid tablet/laptops, the Samsung 3 offers only the functionality of a laptop.
 Its keyboard and trackpad also feel a bit clunkier than some, but still provide reasonable typing and browsing experiences.
 Finally, the screen resolution tops out at 720p, which may disappoint those used to full HD Netflix binges.
 However, all of these sacrifices feel relatively minor when you consider the fact that you're getting a functional and portable computing device for far less than most mobile devices cost.

-Read review: Samsung 3
+Read more: Samsung 3 review

 Great Value for a Large Screen

 If the first attribute you're looking for in a Chromebook is either a large screen for watching movies or a large keyboard for easy typing, look no further than the Acer 15.
 It provides both of these things in a package that costs significantly less than the top tier models.
 That large screen is even touch sensitive, so you can take full advantage of Android apps.